waqarabbas123/Simple-Login-form/README.md

-this is a login form using html and css.
+This is the login form of webiste using html and css